keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 Before turning to the Keboola support team for help, make sure your error is not a common problem that can be solved without our help.

 ### Authorizing AU instead of GA4
-**Important:** As mentioned above, we curently use the Google Analytics component for both Universal Analytics (formerly GA 3) and Google Analytics 4.
+**Important:** As mentioned above, we currently use the Google Analytics component for both Universal Analytics (formerly known as GA 3) and Google Analytics 4.
-Therefore, it's essential to be cautious about which component you are authorizing.
+Therefore, it's essential to exercise caution when determining which component you are authorizing.

-If you happen to authorize Google Analytics 4 with a Universal Analytics (formerly GA 3) account by mistake, you will see the following error message:
+If you accidentally authorize Google Analytics 4 with a Universal Analytics (formerly GA 3) account by mistake, you will see the following error message:

 {: .image-popup}
 ![Error Message](/templates/ua-and-ga4-comparison/job-error.png)